pammacdotnet/IJIMAI/ijimai.typ

 /// Remove indentation for a specific paragraph.
 This is useful when using
 /// "where" paragraph right after an equation that must not be indented.
+///
+/// - body: (content): Paragraph that needs to be unindented.
 #let no-indent(body) = {
   set par(first-line-indent: 0pt)
   body